Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • The essentialist accepts the unpredictability of life & so creates buffers to safe guard against the planning fallacy.

-• a buffer is committing extra time to a task, when you have planned the time management logistics of a task - add 50% time on top of that.
+• A buffer is committing extra time to a task, when you have planned the time management logistics of a task - add 50% time on top of that.

 • When times are good and things are going as planned, plan and prep for when things are not going good, only then can you assume freedom.